2023 Leadership and Diversity Program for Regulators

 What does the program fee cover?

-The program fee includes (for two participants per institution); tuition and course materials, accommodation and meals in Oxford, executive coaching (senior regulators), and engagement in all peer activities and expert advisory.
+The program fee includes (for two participants per institution); tuition and course materials, accommodation and most meals in Oxford, executive coaching (senior regulators), and engagement in all peer activities and expert advisory.
 Participants must cover all travel to Oxford, England and incidental expenses, such as flights, ground transportation, visas, insurance, additional meals, etc.

 Are scholarships available?